rrra/www/content/post/2018/the-doctor-is-in-podcast-episode-55.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "The Doctor Is In Podcast Episode 55"
+title = "The Doctor is In: Kits and Kit Building" aliases = [ "/post/2018/04/26/the-doctor-is-in-podcast-episode-55" ]

 +++
 Pick up some tips about a fun activity enjoyed by many Amateur Radio Operators in the